enhances existing FM reception technology:

 The reduction of the difference signal magnitude spectrum to the sum signal magnitude spectrum at some frequencies means that the noise is attenuated there.
 In the apparent case of a useful sine signal at e.g. 1000 Hz, all other parts of the difference signal magnitude spectrum would be suppressed.

 It can be shown that the information about the location of an auditory event within the stereo base (and thus about the stereo channel separation) is hidden in the ratio of the sum and difference signal magnitude spectra and in the phase spectra.
 The noise reduction method corrects the ratio of the magnitude spectra to permissible values of the stereo base.
 Furthermore, the phase spectra remain unaffected.
-After transformation into the time domain we get the noise-reduced difference signal.
+After transforming the magnitude and phase spectra into the time domain, we obtain the noise-reduced difference signal.
 Since the sum signal is also unchanged, we obtain noise-reduced L and R signals after dematrixing, while maintaining the stereo channel separation.

-For a more detailed and comprehensive technical consideration please request the white paper .
+For a more detailed and comprehensive technical discussion, please download my article in the Journal of the Audio Engineering Society (JAES) here.
 It also contains information on compatibility with other analog or digital transmission systems and on all types of interference that can be reduced.
-Some of them should be noted here:
+Some of them are noted here:

 - random FM noise